-- I.10.1 The DRF has a clearly identified complaints procedure and Committee.
-The Complaints & Disciplinary Committee will always include three members independent from the industry, the chair of the DRF and a DRF board director and will be chaired by an independent member and quorate if only independent members are present.
+- I.10.1 The DRF has a clearly identified complaints procedure and Panel.
+The members of the Complaints & Disciplinary Committees, drawn from the panel, will always include three members independent from the industry, the chair of the DRF and a DRF board director.
+All hearings will be chaired by an independent member of the Panel.
+Hearings will be quorate if only independent members are present.
 The DRF's website provides an explanation of how to complain about a DRF member, including a commitment to keep complainants informed of the progress of their complaint. - I.10.2 Where a complaint is received by DRF, the complainant will be offered informal redress and DRF will attempt to mediate between complainant and member.
 The DRF will make it clear to the complainant that this does not affect their rights to complain formally to the DRF or to the Financial Ombudsman Service. - I.10.3 Should a complainant decide to pursue a formal complaint to the DRF Complaints & Disciplinary Committee, then the costs of that complaint will be borne by the member. - I.10.4 The complaints procedure includes full disclosure of the complaint to the member as part of the investigation process designed to establish whether the member has been guilty of misconduct in relation to a breach of any of the standards applied to DRF members from time to time in connection with the matter which gave rise to the original complaint or to the member's handling of the complaint.